rkas123/BTP-final/README.md

 ## Setup

-1. We have provided an APK of a mobile application built using the Framework.
+1. We have provided an APK of a mobile application built using the Flutter Framework.
-2. Download the APK on an Android application and install it.
+2. Download the APK on an Android device and install it.
-3. Since the application is in prototype phase, so we didn't took the trouble of buying a hosting service.
+3. Since the application is in prototype phase, we didn't take the trouble of buying a hosting service.
 You need to run the backend server on your device to test the functionality.
 Follow steps [here](https://github.com/rkas123/Raahi-flask) to set up the backend server.
 4. Start the app.

 That's it!
 You can test the prototype now.